ikostoski/arduino-clglcd/README.md

 See examples how to init, start and stop the display and use _screen_ array to place characters on the screen.

-Compile and upload the sketch, but before connecting the actual LCD module to the Arduino, I recommend using logic analyzer to check if output of the control pins is what You expect (should be similar to images in "timings" directory) and check LCD drive voltages with multimeter.
+Compile and upload the sketch, but before connecting the actual LCD module to the Arduino, I recommend using logic analyzer to check if output of the control pins is what you expect (should be similar to images in "timings" directory) and check LCD drive voltages with multimeter.

 This is just a basic driver and character generator.
 The rest should be your code, i.e. your emulation of serial connected LCD can go in the main loop.
 Please share.